Happenin'

 Meetup is a mid-sized (101-250 employees) company founded in 2002, similar to Eventbrite in allowing users to create and attend events.
 Meetup is less focused on selling tickets and more focused on fostering friendships through casual "meetups" between community members.

-• Show fewer events to the user at a time
+• Show fewer events to users at a time

 • Limit notifications to user-enabled event reminders